Scholar Support Hub

 Ghostwriting / Contract Cheating

-Pellentesque non dignissim neque.
-Submitting work that was written entirely or substantially by another person, whether paid or unpaid.
+Submitting work that was written entirely or substantially by another person whether through a paid service, an AI tool used without disclosure, or an unpaid peer.

 Example: Purchasing a journal article from an essay mill and submitting it as your own doctoral work.